xumzheng/microsoft-graph-docs/concepts/transcripts-and-recordings.md

 }
 ```

-The resource and @odata.id properties can be used to make calls to Microsoft Graph to get the transcript/recording.
+The `resource` and `@odata.id` properties can be used to make calls to Microsoft Graph to get the transcript or recording.

 For notifications without resource data, the payload looks like the following.
 This payload is for a recording being available for an online meeting.